minetest/minetest/doc/client_lua_api.txt

 **NOTE: Not implemented yet.**

-Mods can be put in a subdirectory, if the parent directory, which otherwise should be a mod, contains a file named `modpack.txt`.
-This file shall be empty, except for lines starting with `#`, which are comments.
+Mods can be put in a subdirectory, if the parent directory, which otherwise should be a mod, contains a file named `modpack.conf`.
+The file is a key-value store of modpack details.

+* `name`: The modpack name.
+* `description`: Description of mod to be shown in the Mods tab of the main menu.

 Mod directory structure
 ------------------------